How to Improve Spotify Audio Quality in 10 Ways

 4. Turn Off Auto Adjust Quality

-Auto Adjust Quality is a commonly used feature across various music and video streaming platforms.
-It automatically chooses the streaming quality according to your internet speed to ensure smooth entertainment experiences.
+Auto Adjust Quality is a commonly used feature.
+It automatically chooses the music or video streaming quality according to your internet speed to ensure a smooth playback.

-However, if you want to maintain the best audio quality on Spotify, it is recommended to turn Auto Adjust Quality off.
-Then you can stream all the music at the highest quality.
-Keep in mind that you may encounter interruptions during listening if your network bandwidth is insufficient.
+However, this feature can also lower the quality when your connection is poor.
+If you want to maintain the best audio quality on Spotify, it’s recommended to turn Auto Adjust Quality off.
+This ensures all music streams at the highest quality you’ve set.
+Please note that you may encounter interruptions during listening if your internet speed is insufficient.

 1. Select your profile icon on the Spotify app > Settings / Settings and Privacy.